Russia - Trade BarriersRussia – Trade Barriers

 Government agencies may only buy foreign software when a suitable domestic substitute is not available.
 Moreover, on July 21, 2014, President Putin signed the Personal Data Localization Law 242-FZ that requires companies to store personal data of Russian citizens only on servers physically located within Russia.
 This law made it more difficult for companies to select cloud-based IT solutions.
 After this law entered into force on September 1, 2015, the Russian Federal Service for Supervision in the Sphere of Telecom, Information Technologies and Mass Communications (ROSKOMNADZOR) was given authority to fine companies that violate the law and restrict access to their websites.
 The Ministry of Telecommunications and Mass Communications of the Russian Federation later published explanatory notes about the law at http://minsvyaz.ru/ru/personaldata/#1438548218895

 The “Yarovaya” package of anti-terrorism amendments which President Putin signed into law in 2016 include provisions requiring telecommunication service providers to furnish encryption keys to law enforcement agencies upon request.
 Effective July 1, 2018, the Yarovaya amendments mandate that domestic telecoms and Internet service providers (ISPs) store all customers’ telephonic and electronic content for six months.
-It also mandates ISPs to keep records of all transmitted communications for one year and telecoms for three years.
+These amendments also require ISPs to keep records of all transmitted communications for one year and telecoms for three years.